 The band affectionately calls Casey the “Case of Base.”
 He says he wholeheartedly believes the saying “for every great band you will know the name of the bass player.”

 Among his favorite musicians are the bass players who have become irreplaceable parts of great bands, such as John Paul Jones (Led Zeppelin), Chris Squire (Yes), and Chris Kirkwood (Meat Puppets).
 When it comes to inspiration, he says Paul McCartney is #1.

 Casey also enjoys spending time with the leading ladies in his life.
 He has been married to his wife Melissa for 25 years, and together they have two daughters.
-Dorothy is a senior at Houston High and Lucy is a freshman.
+Dorothy is a sophomore at LSU, and Lucy is a junior at Houston High School.

 Amy Gunnell has an unmistakable set of pipes.
 She learned to sing harmonies at a young age and has been producing dynamic vocals ever since.
 In fact, Amy had her first paying gig when she was just nine years old!
 She also worked as an entertainer at Opryland USA during college (she studied accounting at the University of Memphis), and she won the MidSouth Fair Youth Talent Competition twice.